jaideng123/jaideng123.github.io/_posts/games/2024-04-01-PokemonGo.md

 I served as the Lead Gameplay Engineer for Dynamax & Gigantamax from concepting, through pre-production, production, launch, and post-launch support phases of it's 1 year development cycle.

-This involved a lot of iteration and prototyping in pre-production and resulted in:
+This involved a lot of iteration and prototyping in pre-production as well as strong discipline in production and resulted in:
 - The first all-new PVE game mode in 5 years for Pokemon Go
 - The first new POI since the game launched
 - The first new catch gameplay experience
+- The largest instance of players in a single battle in Pokemon Go (620 Players)

 Overall the feature was very successful with 13 million battles played on the first day of launch and a long runway of content ahead for players to enjoy.